akshay-joshi-25/Price-Elasticity-and-Demand-Analysis-of-Avocados-in-California/README.md

 * **Mixed Elasticity:** **Las Vegas**, where demand is more elastic at lower prices but becomes less responsive at higher prices.
 * **Uncertain:** **Sacramento and San Francisco**, where highly nonlinear trends and wide confidence intervals suggest insufficient evidence to reliably determine price elasticity.

-# 🧠 Evaluating How Change in the Average Price will affect Demand.
+# 🧠 Evaluating How Change in the Average Price will affect Demand and Revenue.

 ## Conventional Avocados